Turkey's opposition urges peaceful protests over Istanbul mayor's arrest despite bans

 Ozel said: “To those who say that calling people to the streets is irresponsible, I say this: We are not the ones filling these streets and squares.
 It is your lawlessness and injustices that have brought people out.”

 Imamoglu’s arrest came just days before he was expected to be nominated as the opposition Republican People’s Party’s presidential candidate in a primary on Sunday.
-Ozel has said the primary, where some 1.5 million delegates can vote, will go ahead as planned.
+Ozel has said that the primary, where around 1.5 million delegates can vote, will go ahead as planned.

 The CHP has also urged citizens to participate in a symbolic election on Sunday — through ballot boxes to be set up across Turkey — to show solidarity with Imamoglu.

-It was not clear when authorities would begin questioning the mayor, who can be detained without charges for up to four days.
-Analysts say Imamoglu could be removed from office and replaced by a “trustee mayor” if he is formally charged with links to the outlawed Kurdistan Workers’ Party, which is listed as a terrorist organization by Turkey and its Western allies.
+Analysts say Imamoglu could be removed from office and replaced by a “trustee mayor,” if he is formally charged with links to the outlawed Kurdistan Workers’ Party, or PKK, which is listed as a terrorist organization by Turkey and its Western allies.

+Meanwhile, Ozel announced that the CHP has decided to hold an extraordinary party congress on April 6, to thwart an alleged attempt by the authorities to appoint a “trustee chairman” to lead the party.
+The decision came amid speculation that the authorities may be seeking to annul the party’s last congress held in 2023 over alleged vote-buying and other irregularities, and appoint a handpicked leader.

+On Friday, the Borsa Istanbul's benchmark index dropped by around 7%, prompting temporary trading suspensions aimed at preventing panic-driven sell-offs.